Teamwork , Problem Solving, and Lifelong Learning are the University-Wide Student Learning Outcomes to be assessed during the 2021AY

 STUDENT LEARNING OUTCOMES IN CO-CURRICULAR UNITS

 Through a variety of co-curricular activities, students gain social and academic skills important to success in their college endeavors.
 Assessments occur in a variety of co-curricular units in several divisions.
 Co-curricular units of the Academic Affairs division, which have undertaken assessments, include UAPB’s Quality Initiative, Honors College, Military Science, the Watson Memorial Library, the Viralene J. Coleman Computerized Writing Center, and the International Programs Office.
 Co-curricular units of the Student Affairs division, which have undertaken assessments, include Career Services, the Office of Student Involvement and Leadership, Disabilities Services and Veterans Affairs, and Title IX.
 The Stem Academy in the division of Research, Innovation, and Economic Development has undertaken an assessment.
 Co-curricular units in the division of Enrollment Management and Student Success include the Student Success Center, the LIONs Program, and the Harold Complex Living and Learning Center.
 The Division of Athletics has also undertaken assessments of a student learning outcome.
 Student learning outcomes in co-curricular programs revolve around themes of persistence and completion, leadership development, and career readiness.
-Results of assessments of co-curricular activities can be found in the 2017-2018 AY Final Annual Assessment Report.

 Arthur Thomas, LiveText Administrator